SpikeInterface/spikeextractors/README.md

 ## Interactive Example

 To experiment with RecordingExtractors and SortingExtractors in a pre-installed environment, we have provided a [Collaborative environment](https://gist.github.com/magland/e43542fe2dfe856fd04903b9ff1f8e4e).
-If you click on the link and then click on "Open in Collab", you can run the notebook and try out the features of and tools for SpikeInterface.
+If you click on the link and then click on "Open in Collab", you can run the notebook and try out the features of and tools for spikeextractors.
 <br/>

 ## Tools that use RecordingExtractors and SortingExtractors

-- [spiketoolkit](https://github.com/alejoe91/spiketoolkit) - A repository containing tools that utilize functions from the extractors.
-It also contains spike sorting algorithm wrappers that output sorting extractors post-sorting allowing for standardized evaluation and quality control.
+- [spiketoolkit](https://github.com/alejoe91/spiketoolkit) - A repository containing tools for analysis and evaluation of extracellular recordings built with spikeextractors.
+It also contains wrapped spike sorting algorithms that take in recording extractors and output sorting extractors, allowing for standardized evaluation and quality control.
 Maintained by Alessio Paolo Buccino.
-- [spikewidgets](https://github.com/magland/spikewidgets) - A repository containing graphical widgets that utilize functions from the extractors to plot and visualize both the raw and sorted extracellular data.
+- [spikewidgets](https://github.com/magland/spikewidgets) - A repository containing graphical widgets built with spikeextractors to visualize both the raw and sorted extracellular data along with sorting results.
 Maintained by Jeremy Magland.

 ### Authors